Carlos Salcido: PSV Eindhoven

-In June and July following the 2006 FIFA World Cup, press speculation linked Salcido to several clubs in Europe, with one report claiming that he had agreed to sign for FA Premier League club Arsenal F.C.
+In June and July following the 2006 FIFA World Cup, press speculation linked Salcido to several clubs in Europe, with one report claiming that he had agreed to sign for FA Premier League club Arsenal.
 However, these speculations proved false as he signed a four-year contract with Dutch champions PSV Eindhoven on 10 July 2006.

 Salcido was a first team regular in the Eredivisie under Coach Ronald Koeman, starting 33 of 34 league games in his first season at the club, which saw PSV crowned Dutch champions.
 On 18 November 2006, he scored his first goal in Europe, a spectacular long-distance goal in a match against Excelsior Rotterdam that ended 4–0.
 Salcido also appeared in the 2006–07 UEFA Champions League.
 In total Salcido played 48 Eredivisie and Champions League games that season, finishing 46 of them.
 For the 2007–08 season, Salcido was awarded the number 3 shirt, previously worn by Michael Reiziger.
 He was also named the team Vice-Captain after Timmy Simons was promoted to team Captain following the departure of former captain Phillip Cocu.
 In his second season at PSV Salcido played 33 games in the Dutch League, and 6 games in the Champions League, Salcido was crowned champion for the second straight year with PSV.
 In his third season with the club he played 28 games in the Dutch League scoring two goals.
 In 2009–10 Salcido played 27 Eredivisie matches and 9 UEFA Europa League matches.
 Salcido was a substitute for the beginning of the 2010–11 Eredivisie and the Europa League, where he did not appear in any matches but was soon transferred to Fulham of England.